danvega/danvega-dev/blog/2019/04/18/Tips-for-Vue-Developers:-Avoid-directly-manipulating-the-DOM.md

 </script>
 ```

-Just a little not from the [Vue Documentation](https://vuejs.org/v2/guide/components-edge-cases.html#Accessing-Child-Component-Instances-amp-Child-Elements) that you need to be aware of.
+Just a little note from the [Vue Documentation](https://vuejs.org/v2/guide/components-edge-cases.html#Accessing-Child-Component-Instances-amp-Child-Elements) that you need to be aware of.

 > $refs are only populated after the component has been rendered, and they are not reactive.
 It is only meant as an escape hatch for direct child manipulation - you should avoid accessing $refs from within templates or computed properties.